Getting Started at SPH

+Read this Letter from the Director of Student Health Services.
 Your doctor must sign your Medical History & Physical Report, which you need to send to Student Health Services (snail mail or fax).
 Failure to submit the required immunization records will result in a registration hold on your Student Account.
 There is a seven day grace period after the first day of classes to submit this information.
 The deadline to complete these health-related actions is generally the first week in September.

 Choose health insurance.